Logo-stateuniv

 Financial Aid

-Harvey Mudd College is, unfortunately, an expensive place to go to college.
+The college is, unfortunately, an expensive place to attend.
 The school is young (founded in 1955) and has an impressive endowment for its age, but does not bathe in the financial resources that much older institutions enjoy.
 However, most of the students (around eighty percent) receive financial aid of some form.
 As at other prestigious private institutions, students and parents alike can accrue a sizable debt over their four years at HMC.
-The consistency of Mudd graduates being placed in high-paying jobs and prestigious graduate school programs, however, makes all of this debt much easier to stomach and faster to pay off.
+The consistency of graduates being placed in high-paying jobs and prestigious graduate school programs, however, makes all of this debt much easier to stomach and faster to pay off.

-Fortunately, HMC is the type of small institution that can give students personal attention, even in financial aid matters.
+Fortunately, this is the type of small institution that can give students personal attention, even in financial aid matters.
 It’s common for parents to call and discuss their child’s financial aid package with the college’s Office of Financial Aid or with the college vice president overseeing the financial aid office.
-Mudd will work with parents and students to adjust financial aid awards and to establish payment plans that help ensure that any student who has been admitted to HMC has every opportunity to attend the college.
+The school will work with parents and students to adjust financial aid awards and to establish payment plans that help ensure that any student who has been admitted has every opportunity to attend the college.

 Student Financial Aid Details